Colonel Light Gardens

 Colonel Light Gardens has shown very soft population growth performance across periods assessed by AreaSearch

-As of Nov 2025, the estimated population for the Colonel Light Gardens statistical area (Lv2) is around 3,357.
-This figure reflects an increase of 46 people since the 2021 Census, which reported a population of 3,311.
-The current estimate is based on AreaSearch's validation of new addresses and their examination of the latest ERP data release by the ABS in June 2024.
-This results in a population density ratio of 2,165 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Overseas migration was the primary driver of population growth in the area during recent periods.
+As per ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Colonel Light Gardens had an estimated population of around 3,357 as of Feb 2026.
+This figure represents a rise of 46 individuals (1.4%) since the 2021 Census, which recorded a population of 3,311 people.
+The increase is inferred from AreaSearch's estimation of 3,352 residents following analysis of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This results in a density ratio of 2,165 persons per square kilometer, surpassing the average seen across national locations assessed by AreaSearch.
+Overseas migration was the primary driver of population growth for the area during recent periods.

-For projections, AreaSearch uses ABS/Geoscience Australia's projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
-Future population growth is anticipated to be at the lower quartile level nationally, with the area expected to expand by 65 persons to reach a total of 3,422 by 2041, reflecting an increase of 1.6% over the 17 years.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category are adopted with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Future population trends suggest lower quartile growth for statistical areas analysed by AreaSearch, with the suburb expected to expand by 49 persons to 2041 based on aggregated SA2-level projections, reflecting an overall gain of 1.4% over the 17-year period.

 Frequently Asked Questions - Population